Let’s Talk Teen Mental Health

 Show yourself love

 Being a teenager is difficult enough.
-Add a worldwide pandemic to the mix, and it’s understandable for anyone to get emotionally overwhelmed.
-Take time out of your day to show yourself kindness and engage in activities like meditation, yoga, reading, and journaling to get to know your mind and decompress on stressful days.
+Add overstimulation from constant connection to the internet, social media, and news outlets, and it’s understandable for anyone to get emotionally overwhelmed.
+Take time out of your day to show yourself kindness.
+Unplug and engage in exercise, conversation with your family, and activities like meditation, reading, crafts, and journaling.
+Sit quietly outside and take in the sights, sounds, and smells of being outdoors.
+Give yourself time to learn your mind and emotions and decompress on stressful days.

 If you would prefer to browse on your own, the call numbers below will help you get started.